List of Big Nate characters and premises: Gina Hemphill-Toms

 In the TV series, she is voiced by Lisa Kay Jennings.

 Kim Cressly

-A big girl who at one point decided Nate was her boyfriend and refused to take "no" for an answer.
-She later becomes Chester Budrick's girlfriend and uses Nate to make him feel jealous, claiming his rage is adorable.
+Kim Cressly is a big girl who at one point decided Nate was her boyfriend and refused to take "no" for an answer.
+She later becomes Chester Budrick's girlfriend and uses Nate to make him feel jealous, claiming his rage is "adorable."
+Most recently she has become a couple with Chad.

 In the TV series, she is voiced by Betsy Sodaro.

 Chester Budrick

-A large 7th grader whose speech and actions always occur off-panel.
-The reader sees only the results of Chester's actions.
+Chester Budrick is a large tough kid in Nate's class who's an offscreen character, though his arms, torso, and legs are sometimes shown.
+His face is never shown.
+The reader usually sees only the results of Chester's actions.
 He is very strong and often throws people when he is mad at them, and accidentally knocks people over when he tries to high-five, fist bump, or belly bump them.
-Nate says he once beat up his anger management therapist.
-Nate also says that he is a sociopath, although this has never been confirmed.
+He is said to be 6' 6".
+Nate says he once beat up his anger management therapist in Big Nate: In a Class by Himself and also says that he is a sociopath.